odhran-kainos/blog/post/10 - Strategic Scala Style: Designing Datatypes.md

 libraries, and find yourself defining your own as your program grows.
-This post will explore some considerations and guidelines to remember when designing your own data-types, and help you sort through the over-abundance of ways that Scala lets you model your data.
-Hopefully this should help you write safer and more maintainable Scala programs in future.
+This post will explore some considerations and guidelines to remember when designing your own data-types, and help you sort through the over-abundance of ways that Scala lets you model your data:

 - [Opaque or Transparent?](#opaque-or-transparent)
     - [Opacity enforces Invariants](#opacity-enforces-invariants)